joshgerdes/jekyll-uno/_drafts/validate-that-your-azure-resources-are-deployed-per-the-well-architected-framework.md

 ### Install PSRule.Azure & PSRule.Rules.CAF

-Open PowerShell console and run the following Commands:
+1. Open **PowerShell** console and **run** the following **commands**:

        #The main Module and base rules to validate Azure resources..
        Install-Module PSRule.Rules.Azure -Scope CurrentUser

-Press 'Y' to accept PSGallery as a trusted repository, just a note you can prevent the confirmation prompt when installing Modules from the PSGallery, by classifying it as a 'Trusted Repository' by running the following, just be wary that won't get challenged again:
+2. Press '**Y**' to **accept PSGallery** as a trusted repository, just a note you can prevent the confirmation prompt when installing Modules from the PSGallery, by classifying it as a 'Trusted Repository' by running the following, just be wary that won't get challenged again:

        Set-PSRepository -Name 'PSGallery' -InstallationPolicy Trusted

-You should now have the following modules installed:
+3. You should now have the following modules installed:

 * PSRule
 * PSRule.Rules.Azure